Quick Start#

 5. Connect an XR headset#

-For quick validation, you can also open the nvidia.github.io/IsaacTeleop/client URL in a desktop browser.
-IWER (Immersive Web Emulator Runtime) will automatically load to emulate a Meta Quest 3 headset.
+No physical headset required for a quick test: open https://nvidia.github.io/IsaacTeleop/client in a desktop browser — IWER (Immersive Web Emulator Runtime) loads automatically and emulates a Meta Quest 3 headset.

 Figure: CloudXR web client usage instruction#